-Where the licence has been revoked previously for medical reasons then Section 88 entitlement does not apply.
+Where the licence has been revoked previously for medical reasons then Section 88 of the Road Traffic Act 1988 entitlement does not apply.

 On receipt of all the required medical evidence, the medical adviser at DVLA will decide whether or not the driver or applicant can satisfy the national medical guidelines and the requirements of the law.
 A licence is accordingly issued or revoked/refused.
 The Secretary of State in the person of DVLA's medical advisers alone can make this decision.